elastic/eland/README.md

  [![Build Status](https://clients-ci.elastic.co/buildStatus/icon?job=elastic%2Beland%2Bmaster)](https://clients-ci.elastic.co/job/elastic+eland+master/)

+_Note, this project is still very much a work in progress and in an alpha state; input and contributions welcome!_

 # What is it?

-eland is a elasticsearch client Python package to analyse, explore and manipulate data that resides in elasticsearch.
+eland is a Elasticsearch client Python package to analyse, explore and manipulate data that resides in Elasticsearch.
-Where possible the package uses existing Python APIs and data structures to make it easy to switch between numpy, pandas, scikit-learn to their elasticsearch powered equivalents.
-In general, the data resides in elasticsearch and not in memory, which allows eland to access large datasets stored in elasticsearch.
+Where possible the package uses existing Python APIs and data structures to make it easy to switch between numpy, pandas, scikit-learn to their Elasticsearch powered equivalents.
+In general, the data resides in Elasticsearch and not in memory, which allows eland to access large datasets stored in Elasticsearch.

-For example, to explore data in a large elasticsearch index, simply create an eland DataFrame from an elasticsearch index pattern, and explore using an API that mirrors a subset of the pandas.DataFrame API:
+For example, to explore data in a large Elasticsearch index, simply create an eland DataFrame from an Elasticsearch index pattern, and explore using an API that mirrors a subset of the pandas.DataFrame API:

 ```
 >>> import eland as ed